RanaIbrahimli/RR_Project_Wine_Analysis/README.md

 My analysis agrees with previuos analysis.
 Except for:

-1. my citric acid distribution is a bit different which can happen due to different bin length.
+1. My citric acid distribution is a bit different which can happen due to different bin length.

 2. My m5 model explains a slightly more variance which may be due to internal randomization of the algorithm.